ahnan4arch/op-docs/Open Peer - Protocol Specification.md

     * Image - a brandable image representing the service requesting the challenge
     * URL - a browser renderable page the user can go to obtain more information about this service requesting the challenge
     * Domains - a list of domains the service will accept trusted signatures as proof
+  * Content list of data elements containing:
+    * Namespace URL - the namespace URL is the ID where the data is stored, access was requested and access was previously granted
+    * Updated - timestamp (or version number) of when entries in the namespace were last updated
   * List of identities attached to the lockbox
     * Original identity URI
     * Identity provider (optional, required if identity does not include domain or if domain providing identity service is different)